 What does the Nursery do to meet all dietary requirements and allergies?

-How are staff kept informed of particular dietary requirements?
+How are staff kept informed of dietary requirements?

-The Enrolment Form contains a section requesting information of particular dietary requirements and preferences.
-Managers liaise with parents who have particular requirements and preferences.
+The Enrolment Form contains a section requesting information of dietary requirements and preferences.
+Managers liaise with parents who have requirements and preferences.
 Staff are kept informed monthly.
 The Manager prints an updated dietary requirement schedule which is read and signed by all members of staff.
-The Nursery is a nut free environment however most food products now carry disclaimers so must be excluded from the diets of children with allergies.
+A care plan or other detailed plan for children with allergies must be in place via consultation with parents and generally involvement of a consultant or GP.
+Updates may be required from time to time.
+The Nursery is a nut free environment however most food products now carry disclaimers so must be excluded from the diets of children with allergies to nuts or sesame.
 There may be occasions when we need letters from professionals involved in a child's allergy diagnosis.
 This is covered further in the relevant policy.